-2.2.1 A data review of SHSC Incident Management System (Ulysses) and other specialist teams' information systems e.g. the risk team incident tracker, was conducted for incidents reported between April 2020 and March 2023 to establish the number of investigations that took place within the categories listed below.
-The data includes events reported as part of SHSC's complaints procedure and coroner activity.
+2.2.1 A data review of SHSC's Incident Management System (Ulysses) and other specialist teams' information systems was undertaken for incidents reported between April 2020 and March 2023 to establish the number of investigations that took place within the categories listed below.
+The data includes events reported as part of SHSC's complaints procedure and coronial activity.